rootchord/SaltStackDocker/README.md

 ### docker run
 Build images
 ```
-docker build --rm -t local/c7-systemd c7-systemd/.
 docker build --rm -t local/c7-systemd-salt-master salt-master/.
 docker build --rm -t local/c7-systemd-salt-minion salt-minion/.
 ```
-c7-systemd is used as a base for the other images because we are going to use systemd functions.
+centos/systemd is used as a base for the other images because we are going to use systemd functions.
 Reference: https://hub.docker.com/_/centos/

 Setup network